SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 ```
 az webapp create --name <webappname> --resource-group <resource-group-name> --plan <appserviceplanname> --deployment-local-git
 ```
 16. Now we need to configure the local git repository to know about the website.
+To do this we will add a new remote to the repository.
 Switch back to the opened powershell inside your dms-dev-vm.
-To do this we will add a new remote to the repository.
-Change the username value which you have in step 12 and webapp name which you just created.Also replace uniquename with webapp name.
+Change the username value which you have in step 12 and webapp name which you just created.
+Also, replace uniquename with webapp name.
 ```
 git remote add website "https://username@<webappname>.scm.azurewebsites.net/uniquename.git"
 ```